The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

 In addition to putting a child's life in danger, you are committing an offence under the Highway Safety Code and are liable to:

-They must continue to use a booster seat suited to their weight and height, even if they have reached a sitting height of 63 cm or more.
+They should continue to use a booster seat suited to their weight and height, even if they are 145 cm tall or 9 years old.

 If there is no child safety seat, children are required to wear a seat belt.